 8 Day / 7 Night Antigua to Barbuda Sailing Itinerary

-Your catamaran, “Talaria” is docked at Jolly Harbour Marina, on the South West coast of Antigua.
-Upon arrival, you will be greeted by your crew with a refreshing cocktail and shown around the yacht and your cabins.
-We will then take her out of Jolly Harbour to a nearby overnight anchorage.
+Your catamaran, “Talaria” is docked at Jolly Harbour Marina on the South West coast of Antigua.
+Upon arrival, your crew will greet you with a refreshing cocktail and show you around the yacht and your cabins.
+We will then take her from Jolly Harbour to a nearby overnight anchorage.
 Here you can watch the sunset and enjoy a delicious dinner aboard.

-After breakfast, we take a short trip over to Red Head Reef where lunch will be served.
+After breakfast, we take a short trip to Red Head Reef, where lunch will be served.
 You can enjoy great snorkeling, swimming, or just relaxing on board.
 In the afternoon, we move position over to Great Bird Island.
 It is a wildlife sanctuary and home to the rare and endangered Antigua Racer Snake, a non-venomous snake unique to the island.
-There is a path that leads to the top of the island for a spectacular panoramic view of the bay.
+A path leads to the top of the island for a spectacular panoramic view of the bay.

-It’s time to gently make our passage through the narrow reefs leading out to the Atlantic Ocean and the eastern side of Antigua.
+It’s time to gently pass through the narrow reefs leading out to the Atlantic Ocean and the eastern side of Antigua.
 We set sail to Green Island and its many avians.
 These include red-billed tropicbirds, white-crowned pigeons, ospreys, night herons, and pelicans.
 On arrival, we will have lunch, some great snorkeling, and a chance to go ashore and generally laze around with a good book.

-After breakfast, we will make an early start and sail off to the west side of Barbuda, heading for Palmetto Point.
+After breakfast, we will start early and sail off to the west side of Barbuda, heading for Palmetto Point.
 It has miles and miles of pristine pale-pink beaches.
-The longest of these beaches is 16 miles long and you can wander around without seeing another soul.
+The longest of these beaches is 16 miles long, and you can wander around without seeing another soul.
 After lunch, you can enjoy the beach and snorkel or laze around.
 This area is dotted with coral and teeming with every kind of fish.
 You also have a good chance of seeing beautiful eagle rays, often swimming in pairs.

 Today we head up to Codrington, which is the main settlement on Barbuda.
 There are little shops that you can look around and numerous little pubs.